- NAME OF THE MEDICINAL PRODUCT

-Tioguanine is indicated primarily for the treatment of acute leukaemias especially acute myelogenous leukaemia and acute lymphoblastic leukaemia.
+Thioguanine is indicated primarily for the treatment of acute leukaemias especially acute myelogenous leukaemia and acute lymphoblastic leukaemia.

 4.2 Posology and method of administration

-Tioguanine is variably absorbed following oral administration and plasma levels may be reduced following emesis or intake of food.
+Thioguanine is variably absorbed following oral administration and plasma levels may be reduced following emesis or intake of food.

-Tioguanine can be used at various stages of treatment in short term cycles.
+Thioguanine can be used at various stages of treatment in short term cycles.
 However it is not recommended for use during maintenance therapy or similar long-term continuous treatments due to the high risk of liver toxicity (see section 4.4).

 Similar dosages to those used in adults, with appropriate correction for body surface area, have been used.